Plano - Sandwich Football Rivalry

 1924–Sandwich fields another football team.
 November 22nd game is the season ending game, a 16-2 victory over Amboy.
 No Thanksgiving Day game for the 3rd consecutive season and for the 5th consecutive year there is no match played against Plano.
 This is the first time in 4 years (1920) , according to a 1928 KCN article, that Plano has begun a football program again.

 1925–The season for Sandwich gets started later than usual, beginning in October against Hinckley.
-The November 26th Thanksgiving Day game, which was open at the start of the season, is filled in with rival Plano, however, there is no indication that the game was ever played.
-The KCN paper showed no such game taking place.
-It’s possible boys went out for Plano football, but they had to cancel any schedule due to inadequate numbers following the start of practices.
+The November 26th Thanksgiving Day game, which was open at the start of the season, is filled in with rival Plano, Sandwich won this game 28-0.
 The Sandwich town football team now goes by the name of the “Pirates”

 1926–Sandwich def Plano, 33-0, at Sandwich, on Thanksgiving Day.